Chorley: Economy

-In 2011, Chorley Council launched an initiative, "Choose Chorley", to encourage SME's and large businesses to relocate to Chorley.
+In 2011, Chorley Council launched an initiative, Choose Chorley, to encourage SMEs and large businesses to relocate to Chorley.
 The initiative offers red carpet introductions to key people in the town, financial incentives and tailored support for business growth.

 The town is the home of the Chorley cake.
-In October "Chorley Cake Street Fair", restarted in 1995, promotes the cakes, with a competition for local bakers to produce the largest ever Chorley cake.
+Every October, the Chorley Cake Street Fair promotes the cakes, with a competition for local bakers to produce the largest ever Chorley cake; the event restarted in 1995.

 Healthcare

 Chorley is served by the local NHS hospital Chorley and South Ribble Hospital which is located on Euxton Lane, in addition to a private hospital located in Euxton.
 The town also had another major hospital formerly on Eaves Lane, before this closed in the 1990s.
 There was also the Heath Charnock isolation hospital on Hut Lane which dealt with infectious diseases before reverting to use for long term patients, before closing in the 1990s.

 Transport

 Road

-Chorley is bisected by the A6 Roman road which goes straight through the town centre.
-The town is also near to the M61 of which Junction 6 and 8 serving the town.
-Also the M6 motorway serves the west of the town with Junction 27 connecting the town to the motorway, Charnock Richard services on the M6 are located in Chorley Borough.